breaking down the housing crisis

 “We are absolutely in the middle of probably the worst housing crisis that we’ve ever had,” says Geordie Dent, executive director of the Federation of Metro Tenants’ Association (FMTA).

-The rental housing crisis is a problem that needs to be dealt with.
-Politicians campaigned on it earlier this year, people protest about it, the news discusses it.
-To millennials, it has become the cynical centre of jokes revolving around the inability to find affordable housing in Toronto.
+This is a sentence we have all heard before.
+Politicians campaigned on it earlier this year, the news discusses it and to millennials it has become the cynical centre of jokes revolving around the inability to find affordable housing in Toronto.

 But with the conversation quickly becoming number driven and convoluted, it can be hard to keep up.